jazzband/django-polymorphic/README.rst

 Fortunately, most of the heavy duty machinery that is needed for this functionality is already present in the original Django database layer.
-Django_polymorphic adds a rather thin layer above that, which is all that is required to make real OO fully automatic and very easy to use.
+Django_polymorphic adds a rather thin layer above that in order to make real OO fully automatic and very easy to use.

+There is a catch however, which applies to concrete model inheritance in general: Current DBM systems like PostgreSQL or MySQL are not very good at processing the required sql queries and can be rather slow in many cases.
+Concrete benchmarks are forthcoming (please see discussion forum).

-For more information, please look at `Quickstart`_ or at the complete `Installation and Usage Docs`_.Please also see the `restrictions and caveats`_.
+For more information, please look at `Quickstart`_ or at the complete `Installation and Usage Docs`_ and also see the `restrictions and caveats`_.

 .. _restrictions and caveats: http://bserve.webhop.org/django_polymorphic/DOCS.html#restrictions